-- for the approval of the amendment to the Articles of Incorporation in Proposal No. 1, - for the election of each of the nominees to the board of directors set forth in Proposal No. 2 and Proposal No. 3, depending upon which matter is voted on; - · for the ratification of Deloitte as our independent registered public accounting firm set forth in Proposal No. 4, and - · if any other matters come up for a vote at the meeting, the proxy holders will vote in line with the recommendations of the board of directors or, if there is no recommendation, at their own discretion.
+- for the approval of the amendment to the Articles in Proposal No. 1; - for the election of each of the nominees to the board of directors set forth in Proposal No. 2 and Proposal No. 3, depending upon which matter is voted on; - for the ratification of Deloitte as our independent registered public accounting firm set forth in Proposal No. 4; and - if any other matters come up for a vote at the meeting, the proxy holders will vote in line with the recommendations of the board of directors or, if there is no recommendation, at their own discretion.

-PROPOSAL NO. 1-AMENDMENT TO OUR ARTICLES OF INCORPORATION TO DECLASSIFY OUR BOARD OF DIRECTORS AND PROVIDE FOR ANNUAL ELECTIONS OF ALL DIRECTORS
+P ROPOSAL NO. 1-AMENDMENT TO OUR ARTICLES OF INCORPORATION TO DECLASSIFY OUR BOARD OF DIRECTORS AND PROVIDE FOR ANNUAL ELECTIONS OF ALL DIRECTORS

-We are asking you to approve an amendment to our Restated Articles of Incorporation, as amended, to declassify our Board and provide for annual elections of all directors commencing with the 2014 Annual Meeting.
-Article VII of our Articles of Incorporation currently provides that the Board is divided into three classes, with members of each class of directors serving a three-year term.
+We are asking you to approve an amendment to our Articles to declassify our Board and provide for annual elections of all directors commencing with the 2014 Annual Meeting.
+Article VII of our Articles currently provides that the Board is divided into three classes, with members of each class of directors serving a three-year term.
 The classification of the Board results in staggered elections, with a different class of directors standing for election every third year.

-The current terms of our director classes expire as follows: the Class 2014 director term expires at the 2014 Annual Meeting; the Class 2015 director term expires at the 2015 Annual Meeting of Shareholders; and Class 2016 director term expires at the 2016 Annual Meeting of Shareholders.
+The current terms of our director classes expire as follows: the Class 2014 director term expires at the 2014 Annual Meeting; the Class 2015 director term expires at the 2015 Annual Meeting of Shareholders; and the Class 2016 director term expires at the 2016 Annual Meeting of Shareholders.

-Background of the Proposal.
+B ackground of the Proposal.